lidofinance/dual-governance/docs/specification.md

 #### Preconditions

 - MUST be called by the `governance` address.
-- The `calls` array length MUST be greater than zero.
+- The `calls` array MUST NOT be empty.

 ---